 With equity financing, businesses raise capital by selling ownership shares, otherwise known as equity, to investors.
 In exchange, investors receive ownership stakes in the company, either as common or preferred stock.

 Equity financing differs from debt financing because businesses don’t have to repay borrowed funds with interest.
 Instead, they become partial owners of the business and are involved in both its profits and losses.
-This can be a deterrent for businesses who want to maintain full ownership.
+While there are advantages to this strategy, this can be a deterrent for businesses who want to maintain full ownership.

 Government grants